yunfandev/docker-nginx-vts/README.md

 docker build -t nginx-vts .
 ```

-The build stage fetches the vanilla NGINX packaging for Debian, injects the module, and produces a `.deb` package that is installed in the runtime stage.
+The build process fetches the vanilla NGINX packaging for Debian, injects the module, builds the `.deb` package, and installs it into the same image.

 ## Publishing to GitHub Container Registry